“Creamy as well as savoury, this keralan dal curry evokes a sense of comfort when eaten.”

 If by some off chance you haven’t demolished all of your dal curry in one sitting, you can store your dal in the fridge and it will keep well for up to 4-5 days.
-If you’re thinking of making a big batch to portion out and freeze, then it will also keep well frozen for up to 3 months.
+Similarly, if you’re thinking of freezing the curry, then it will keep well for up to 3 months.

 Keralan Dal CurryCourse: DinnerCuisine: IndianDifficulty: Easy

-Creamy as well as savoury, this coconutty keralan dal curry evokes a sense of comfort when eaten.
+Creamy as well as savoury, this keralan dal curry evokes a sense of comfort when eaten.

 1 cup dried yellow moong dal, rinsed